bhirt/videogenic/README.md

 The program front end currently runs in a browser with a backend that can be run locally on your desktop or remotely on your media server.
 Node is required.

 In the future there are plans to support native applications on Mac/Windows/Linux in addition to the current client server.
-You can [read more](doc/about.md) about the history of this project, future goals and the roadmap and also [see a few animated gifs](doc/example.md) that demonstrate the interface.
+You can [read more](doc/about.md) about the history of this project, future goals and the roadmap.
+You can also [see a few animated gifs](doc/example.md) that demonstrate the interface for split and cut.

 # Setup/Install